 Eligible Fort Bend ISD employees that have utilized all earned compensatory time and paid entitlements, may receive up to five workdays of paid leave, through a request for voluntary transfer of days from peer(s), when a death occurs in the employee's immediate family.
+Immediate family is established by Policy DEC (Local) for purposes other than Family and Medical Leave.
+Days received must be utilized within 30 days of receipt or the donated day(s) shall be returned to the donor.
 These days need not be consecutive; however, the employee must establish a familial relationship prior to approval.
 A request for voluntary transfer of days must be made within 10 days of the death that resulted in the need for leave.
 Days must be secured through the voluntary transfer of days process.
 A maximum of two requests shall be made in any school year.
 For purposes of this policy, the school year is identified as July 1 - June 30.